99TheDark/Hello-World/README.md

 Yes, I copied and pasted a lot.
 I only know 7 languages, and there is no `print` in GLSL.
 No, I am not going to *every* write "Hello world!" in assembly by hand.
 Yes, I included HTML, CSS, SQL etc.
+No, I am not including libaries, like the many, many, JavaScript ones.
+They are all the same.

 Let me know if you think of any other languages (with some sort of way to write to the console obviously)